AnthonyChew/SC1015/README.md

 hidden_layer_sizes was set to 6 because for the hidden layers between the starting and ending layer, we need to fit the 4 different types of predictors that we are using, which are the `positive`, `price`, `total_lang`,`onehot genre`.

-For solver, we chose `adam` as our stochastic gradient-based optimizer as it worked well with our dataset, yelding the highest accuracy between the 4 available solvers.
+For solver, we chose `adam` as our stochastic gradient-based optimizer as it worked well with our dataset, yielding the highest accuracy between the 4 available solvers.

 We played around with the rest of the values and the best accuracy we got was 74%.